 Modern tumble dryers usually use sensors to detect the dampness of laundry inside the drum.
-However, lime in our water or cleaning agents can form a barely visible lining on the inside of the drum, and this can interfere with the readings.
-The result could be that laundry can still be a little damp after drying.
+However, lime in our water, or cleaning agents can form a barely visible lining on the inside of the drum.
+This can interfere with their readings.
+The result can be that laundry can still be a little damp after drying.

-But if your dryer appears to be working ok except it’s just leaving clothes a little damper than it used to do it’s worth thinking about this issue.
+But if your dryer appears to be working ok, except it’s just leaving clothes a little damper than it used to do it’s worth thinking about this issue.

 If you suspect this is the problem, use a vinegar-based cleaning product to wipe all around the inside of the drum and its paddles.